SUNCAT-Center/CatLearn/docs/contributing.md

 ## Git Setup

+We adhere to the git workflow described [here](http://nvie.com/posts/a-successful-git-branching-model/), if you are considering contributing, please familiarize yourself with this.
 It is a bad idea to develop directly on the on the main CatLearn repository.
 Instead, fork a version into your own namespace on Github with the following:

 -   Fork the repository and then clone it to your local machine.